Xieons-Gaming-Corner/Atmosphere1.9.2_SwitchFWSupport_20.50/README.md

+### Updated by XGC
+This repository is essentially an exact mirror of the official source atmosphere repository.
+> * Added Custom Workflow files to ``/.guthub/``
 ======
 # The latest release can be found [here](https://github.com/Xieons-Gaming-Corner/Atmosphere1.9.2_SwitchFWSupport_20.2.0/releases/tag/Atmosphere1.9.2_SwitchFWS_20.2.0)
 - This is a mirror of the official release that includes the latest ``fusee.bin`` as well as the atmosphere directory for the root you SD card.
 I've additionally included a ZIP of the TegraRCM GUI to inject Fusee.bin into atmosphere